ChaceN89/job-dashboard/README.md

 This Job Management Dashboard helps users efficiently manage job data.
 It features a FastAPI backend with RESTful API endpoints and a Vue frontend styled with Tailwind CSS.
 The backend handles job data management, while the frontend provides an intuitive interface for interacting with the services.

 ## Deployment
-This site is deployed using Netlify and Render the website can be found [here](https://job-dashboard-chace.netlify.app/)
+This site is deployed using Netlify and Render the website can be found [here](https://job-dashboard-chace.netlify.app/).
+It should be noted that the backend deployment spins down when not in use and takes a few minutes to start up when accessed.
+This means the data will take a few minutes time to load.

 A video demonstration can be found [here](https://youtu.be/IFc1O1aE8D0)